-This badge represents the educator's skill in supporting students in providing feedback to the teacher regarding their own thinking and learning.
+This microcredential represents the educator's skill in supporting students in providing feedback to the teacher regarding their own thinking and learning.
 Metacognition is a requirement for deep thinking and for improving the clarity of one’s thinking and learning.
 Effective teachers use various techniques to check for student understanding, adjusting instructional pacing, and providing clarity in teaching.
 These checks are often informal and happen during the lesson.
 Instruction may require adjustments during the lesson and is dependent on student feedback.

 • ignores learner misconceptions or says, “That’s close” and moves on.

 • only calls on students who raise their hand.

 • discourages discussion, student responses.

 • are not given opportunities to monitor and reflect on their own progress.

 • are reluctant to respond in class.

 Classroom culture lacks student participation and a minimal number of students (or the same few students) raise their hand or are called on.